Overview of the Program on Professional Development

 - Office Survival

 How do you survive in an office environment?
 What are some common mistakes?
 How do you succeed in an office as a law student and a young lawyer?
 How do you find mentors?
+We will have a panel of recent UCLA law graduates who are now practicing in law firms, public interest organizations and government to discuss these issues.

 Mental Wellness Discipline